Dans-labs/dariah/docs/Customization.md

 appropriate document from the database, look up the field in question, and read out the value that you find there.
 Alas, there are several complicating factors:
-* That value might be a mongo object identifier pointing to a related record.
+* That value might be a MongoDB object identifier pointing to a related record.
   We do not want to display that identifier, but the corresponding record, but not the whole record.
 Only an informative heading.
-For that we have to look up addtional fields in the related table, and possibly apply logic depending on what we encounter.
+For that we have to look up additional fields in the related table, and possibly apply logic depending on what we encounter.
 * We should not show fields that the current user is not entitled to view.
   We should not put in edit controls for fields that the current user is not allowed to